 The Executive General Managers of each of the divisions assess, implement and regularly monitor appropriate risk mitigation measures relevant to and appropriate for the respective business operations.
-During the period, the ARC reviewed the Group's overall risk management framework and risk register.
+During the period, the ARC reviewed several key enterprise risks and the enterprise risk register.